 The Pug is a small, playful dog with a great personality.
-Usually they only bark if they’re very hungry or feel threatened.
+Usually, they only bark if they’re starving or feel threatened.

-Pugs are happy indoors as well as outside, though they’re not a fan of the heat.
+Pugs are happy indoors and outside, though they’re not a fan of the heat.
 The breed is easy to train and does well with other animals and children.

 2. Great Dane

 Despite their imposing appearance, the Great Dane is actually a quiet dog.

 Their calm, loving disposition makes them great pets, and they get along well with others.